Gamblin Solvent Free Gel Vs Liquin – Artists Need A Happy Medium

 Is Gamblin Solvent Free Gel fat or lean?

 According to the Gamblin website, Gamblin solvent free gel is considered to be a 100% fat medium that is used for oil painting.
-You can make it leaner by mixing it with Gamsol which is a solvent or any other kind of paint thinner.

 What is Liquin used for?